isomerpages/moe-sls/_teacher-user-guide/Track Progress/(1) Access Learning Progress.md

 </ol>
 </li>
 </ol>
 <p><u>Note</u>: You can also search for subject resources from MOE Library, Community Gallery, and My Drive.
-Refer to <a href="https://www.notion.so/2-Search-for-Resources-New-5228d86aec954a85a3ee5700ff8e13f8">Search for Resources</a> [hyperlink] to find out how to search for resources.</p>
+Refer to <a target="_blank" href="/teacher-user-guide/discover/search-for-resources/">Search for Resources</a> to find out how to search for resources.</p>